patrikarvidsson/portfolio-gatsby-contentful/README.md

 ## Build environment

-Build fails on Netlify with default node `8.15.1`, so make sure environment is the following.
-These are included in `netlify.toml`.
+Build fails on Netlify with default node `8.15.1`, so make sure environment used is matching listed versions below.
+Node version is set in `netlify.toml` so deploying to Netlify should work itself out automatically.

 - `node` version `11.10.1`
 - `yarn` version `1.13.0`